MarcoDaniels/website/infrastructure/README.md

 Website infrastructure is handled with [Terraform](https://www.terraform.io/).

+- Build all lambdas with `nix-build` in `./lambda`
+- Output will be in `/result/{lambda-name}`
-Build with `nix-build` will output lambda in `/result`.
-Terraform picks, zips and applies lambdas.
+- Terraform picks, zips and applies lambdas